Xtrellah/xtrellah/README.md

 - 📚 2024 <a href="io-academy.uk">IO Academy</a> Graduate.
 - 🔭 I’m currently working on using the Steam Web API with a React frontend!
-- 🌱 I’m currently improving my PHP and React skills!
+- 🌱 I’m currently improving my Python and React skills!
 - 👯 I’m open to collaborate on anything!
 - 📫 How to reach me:
   - maxestrella565@gmail.com
   -  <a href="www.linkedin.com/in/max-estrella">LinkedIn</a>
-- ⚡ Fun fact: I am a qualified snowboard instructor!

 <h1>IO Academy May SDE 2024:</h1>
 These are the Team projects I completed during the course: